wouterd/docker-maven-plugin/README.md

             </properties>
         </profile>

-# Boot2docker-cli
-Boot2docker-cli exposes two interfaces on the boot2docker VM.
-There's a host-only network and a "public network".
-The VM also exposes port 2375 on localhost for the docker API.
-You should specify the IP of `eth1`, the host-only network interface.
-Else, the published ports won't be mapped to the right IP.

 # Docker providers
 Currently the plugin supports two types of docker "providers", which both connect to docker via the remote API (HTTP REST), unix sockets are not yet supported: